 And: Hard Pressed Café

 A vinyl café in the Portside Building, this Bree Street darling has chirpy staff, great speciality coffees and tasty options for breakfast and lunch.
-Regulars – and there are many – look forward to every day’s streetside blackboard quip and the tip-jar yes/no question. (‘Did you get some over the weekend?’)
+Regulars – and there are many – look forward to every day’s street-side blackboard quip and the tip jar’s yes/no question. (‘Did you get some over the weekend?’ is one such gem.)
+We’re also big fans of their bagels and snappily named sandwiches.

 This spot on the corner of Bree and Mechau Street is bright, breezy and filled with books to page through if you’re dining solo.
 Pick up a coffee, salad or wrap, and find a spot in a sunbeam.

 No. 15: True Italic Italian Art Cafe